 Generally, you should stop eating 12 hours before your tooth removal surgery.
 This way, you can avoid feeling nauseated while undergoing the surgery and even after it is over.
 If, however, you’re supposed to take a local anesthetic, you’ll likely not require fasting for that long.
 Additionally, it’ll be important for you to let your dental provider know if you have any condition such as diabetes that won’t let you fast for so long.
 Remember, if you smoke, then you won’t be allowed to do that for 12 hours before the procedure and for 24 hours after the surgery has taken place.
 The post-surgery time is the best phase to quit your habit of smoking for good.
 That’s because smoking after the procedure will definitely slow down the healing process.

-After your tooth extraction, it’s very important to take care of the area to promote healing and avoid an infection.
-It’s recommended that you keep the site clean and follow these guidelines to help you heal properly.
+After your tooth extraction procedure, it’s very important to take care of the area to promote healing and avoid an infection.
+It’s recommended that you keep the site clean and follow the recovery process to help you heal properly.

 You now know the things that you have to keep in mind before proceeding with a procedure for tooth extraction in Allen or Fairview.
 But the question is, where to find a reliable dental office near you in either Allen, Fairview, McKinney, or Lucas?
 Here’s where Sloan Creek Dental comes in.
-Sloan Creek Dental is focused on your oral health and your needs.
+At our office located in Fairview, we are focused on your oral health and your needs.
 We give give every patient our undivided attention to ensure you are taken care of.
 Schedule an appointment with experienced dentists at Sloan Creek Dental today and take the first step toward restoring health and happiness in your smile.